ramakanth009/bbl/SHARE_FEATURE_GUIDE.md

 ## Conclusion

-The BBL share feature implementation provides a robust foundation for social media sharing with dynamic meta tags.
+The GigaSpace share feature implementation provides a robust foundation for social media sharing with dynamic meta tags.
 The modular architecture allows for easy extension and customization while maintaining performance and user experience standards.

 For questions or issues, refer to the component documentation or check the browser console for debug information.